hlfshell/CanThey/README.md

 # CanThey
-A customizeable, flexible authorization checker - useable with or without express.
+A customizeable, flexible authorization checker - usable with or without express.

 ## Install
 ```